Lewan24/GymBuddy/README.md

 - &#x2610; Find personal trainer to get some important information for application → 11-17 March<br>
 - &#x2610; Implement creating training plans (selected specific exrcises, series, repetitions etc) → 13-20 March<br>
 - &#x2610; implement and prepare exercises database with few prepopulated data in db
+- &#x2610; implement dialog for exercises details and make IT flexible to be able to open also during creating training plans, system advices and history of training
 - Other plans are now under question mark.
 Future updates will show next roadmap plans.
 <br>